Rukenshia/saml2aws-auto/README.md

 cargo install saml2aws-auto
 ```

+### Linux

+If you are on Linux, you will need to set up a secret tool before running saml2aws-auto.
+You can find more information in the troubleshooting section.

 ## Features

 * Retrieving AWS Credentials when authenticating via SAML (only Keycloak supported at the moment, MFA is mandatory)